billthefarmer/blog/editor/content/using/highlight-syntax.md

 Markdown headers, links, emphasis and code will be highlighted.

 #### Emacs Org
-Headers, links, emphasis and comments will be highlighted.
+Metadata, headers, links, emphasis and inline code will be highlighted.

 #### Default
 Files with unrecognised extensions which are not plain text files will